roadrunner-server/roadrunner-docs/usage/environment.md

 > You must remove default `env` component.

 ### Default ENV values
-RoadRunner provide set of ENV values to help PHP process to identify how to properly communicate with server.
+RoadRunner provides set of ENV values to help the PHP process to identify how to properly communicate with the server.

 Key     | Description
 ---     | ---